 at the beginning and at the end of dance form.
 In this the dancer tries to send

 a spiritual message to the viewers.
-In Nritya the dancers expresses the
+In Nritya the dancers express the

 feelings and emotions silently with hand and facial expressions and body